cullyn-inverba/cullyn-inverba/README.md

 - My use of a hierarchical structure is an attempt to:
   - Encourage recontextualizing information and minimize mindless copying.
   - Chunk information down into smaller pieces that I then can use to build upon.
-  - Identify the weaker parts of my understanding holding me back.
+  - Identify then expand on the weak points in my understanding of the subject.
-  - A means to make incorporating multiple sources and revision easier.
+  - Make incorporating multiple sources easier.
 - If I do a good job, then I aim to:
   - Be as concise as possible.
   - Include information that is regularly referenced.